Michelle Payne

 Michelle J. Payne (born 29 September 1985) is a retired Australian jockey.
 She won the 2015 Melbourne Cup, riding Prince of Penzance, and is the first female jockey to win the event.

 Early life

-The youngest child of ten of Paddy and Mary Payne, Payne grew up on a farm at Miners Rest, a locality near Ballarat in central Victoria, Australia.
+The youngest of ten children of Paddy and Mary Payne, (Note: Paddy Payne Sr (died 8 September 2026) and Mary Payne (died 1986) are remembered as progenitors of a famous racing family: eight of their ten children became horse racing professionals.
+Michelle's brother Patrick is a jockey and trainer; sisters Brigid (died 2007) and Bernadette (died 2025) were both jockeys.)
+Payne grew up on a farm at Miners Rest, a locality near Ballarat in central Victoria, Australia.
+Of Irish descent, her parents had emigrated to Australia from New Zealand.
 Her mother Mary died in a motor vehicle crash when Payne was six months old, leaving her father Paddy to raise their ten children as a single father.
 Payne dreamt of being a winning jockey as a child, and, at the age of seven she told her friends that she would one day win the Melbourne Cup.
 She attended Our Lady Help of Christians primary school and Loreto College, Ballarat, and entered racing aged 15, the eighth of the Payne children to do so.
-She has Irish New Zealand heritage.